findkit/findkit/packages/docs/docs/crawler/running-crawls.md

 findkit crawl start --partial
 ```

-## Manual Crawl
+## Manual Crawl {#partial}

-Manual crawl will crawl only the urls you spesify when start the crawl.
-Manual
+Manual crawl will crawl only the urls you spesify when starting the crawl.
-crawls can be started using CLI and REST API.
+Manual crawls can be started using CLI and REST API.

 Example